ejolysmith/causality-manuscript/data/delta/readme.md

-For instance, for cells in field of view defined as pos12, there is the following: cfp_purged_pos12-purge2.pkl (a series of lists of cfp measurements, where each list is a cell, and each element is a single time point snapshot). yfp_purged_pos12-purge2.pkl (same but yfp) rfp_purged_pos12-purge2.pkl (same buy rfp) areas_purged_pos12-purge2.pkl (same but single cell segmented areas) lengths_purged_pos12-purge2.pkl (same but single cell length) frames_purged_pos12-purge2.pkl (a series of lists where each list is a cell, and each element is the time point indice at which measurment was taken) frames_purged_xpixels12-purge2.pkl (a single list where each element is the x position of a cell in FOV in pixels)
+For instance, for cells in field of view defined as pos12, there is the following: cfp_purged_pos12-purge2.pkl (a series of lists of cfp measurements, where each list is a cell, and each element is a single time point snapshot). yfp_purged_pos12-purge2.pkl (same but yfp). rfp_purged_pos12-purge2.pkl (same buy rfp). areas_purged_pos12-purge2.pkl (same but single cell segmented areas). lengths_purged_pos12-purge2.pkl (same but single cell length). frames_purged_pos12-purge2.pkl (a series of lists where each list is a cell, and each element is the time point indice at which measurment was taken). frames_purged_xpixels12-purge2.pkl (a single list where each element is the x position of a cell in FOV in pixels).

 In addition, analogous files are added with subscript "_b" in filename which correpsond to cells that have lost the plasmid.
 These are used for background signal correction.